R2r-S/ghubEXTRA/README.md

 Before running the program, you need to install the following packages:

-sudo apt install python3-tk python3-git
+sudo apt install python3-tk python3-git gettext

 Installation: